 There are three famous sand beaches- Cat Ba 1, 2, and 3, enjoy the time under the sun or swim in the water.
 If you want to explore caves, visit Surprise Caves to enjoy the colorful atmosphere, Hospital Cave to learn how this secret hospital functioned during the Vietnamese War, Trung Tran Cave.
 There’s Cat Ba Island Resort which offers a water park and spa centers.
 Cat Ba National Park is home to native Cat Ba Langur, 1500 plant species, and over 280 fauna species, commonly seen mammals include civet, deer, macaques, and squirrels.
 Apart from going on a cruise and enjoying the beach, visitors can take part in Yoga Classes which is a popular activity here.
 To experience the raw culture of Cat Ba visit Viet Hai Village.

-- Other superb attractions include Dinh Lagu Lam, Cat Ba Archipelago, Monkey Island.
+- Other popular attractions include Dinh Lagu Lam, Cat Ba Archipelago, Monkey Island.

 9. Da Lat